 They are usually calm and not something to worry about.
 The only animals that made me a bit more alert were the guard dogs near gers.
 They can run towards you quite aggressively.
 Slowing down, staying calm and letting the owner handle the situation usually solved it.

 At night I sometimes heard animals moving around outside the tent.
 It can feel strange at first, but after a few nights you get used to it.
+Check out this post if you are interested in what kind of animals you will find in Mongolia.

 The Feeling of Being Alone

 What surprised me most was how quiet it could be.
+It’s a kind of silence that’s hard to find anywhere else.

 No lights on the horizon.